 - Are there sanctions in place for authorizers?

 - What rules are waived for charter schools?

 - Does the state specify grounds for terminating or not renewing a school’s charter?

-- Does the state set a threshold beneath which a school must automatically be closed (where the authorizer must close it)?
+- Does the state set a threshold beneath which a school must automatically be closed?

 - How is the funding for a charter school determined?

-- Does the state provide start-up and/or planning grants to charter schools?
+- Does the state provide start-up or planning grants to new charter schools?